 If you do decide to sell your house on the open market, there are some critical steps you need to take.

 Selling a house yourself means you’re going to have to juggle a lot of balls and wear a lot of hats.
 So the fewer problems you can create for yourself, the better.
 That means it’s critical to make sure you price the house correctly from the start.
 If you price it too low, you’ll end up with less cash than you should have made.
 If you price it too high, you’ll have a house sitting on the market way longer than you want.

 There are three ways you can do this, depending on what you’re willing to pay upfront.
 You can use online valuation websites to help guide you.
 Use their price and value estimates to get in the right range and then look at how much similar homes in your neighborhood have been selling for in order to see how the perceived value matches the actual value.
 You could also reach out to a real estate agent to see a competitive market analysis.
 They will likely do this for free but they’ll also do it under the hope of listing your home as well so expect to get a sales pitch as well.

 If you can afford to, you can also hire a licensed appraiser to give you a fairly accurate estimate of your property’s value.
-Plus, an appraiser’s report is helpful for when it’s time to negotiate.
+Plus, an appraiser’s report is helpful when it’s time to negotiate.
 It will likely cost between $300 and $500, however.
-And keep in mind that the mortgage company won’t accept it since you ordered the appraisal yourself, so you’ll need to get a second one from them when it comes time to sell.
+Keep in mind that the mortgage company won’t accept it since you ordered the appraisal yourself, so you’ll need to get a second one from them when it comes time to sell.